23 out of 26 people found this review helpfulwrite a review of this game

 The BadSnatcher is a Japanese adventure.
 To put it bluntly, if there's anything wrong with it, it's this.
 The lack of movement, control, and general involvement is aggravating.
 There is no physical movement whatsoever in the game: the adventure mode allows you only to select menu choices, and in the shooting mode, all you can do is aim your gun and shoot.
 I'd be really glad to see some movement in the game: for example, navigating the turbocycle myself, or actually playing those nerve-tickling movie sequences.
 At least a point-and-click interface would have helped.
 Unfortunately, there is nothing of the kind.
 You are not physically present in the game world, and that is a serious flaw for gameplay mechanics.

 Like most games of its genre, there is a common and very annoying problem of "triggering" in Snatcher.
 New menu choices will only pop out when you have already browsed through all other choices, even though those choices didn't bring anything to the development of the plot.
-That turns a good deal of the gameplay into an impatient selecting of all menu choices, looking and investigating everything, while knowing it bears no importance to the actual game events, and is there only to trigger new choices.
+That turns a good deal of the gameplay into impatient selecting of all menu choices, examining and investigating everything that bears no importance to the actual game events and is turned mandatory because it inexplicably triggers new choices.

-Most of the dialogues are okay, but some of them are surprisingly weak, and can ruin the game for some sensitive players.
-Voice acting is generally not very convincing - for example, Seed himself sounds rather silly.
-The writing suffers from "Kojima-syndrome", with some pointless moralizing and semi-educational material that is too obviously presented - something familiar to everyone from Metal Gear Solid.
+Most of the dialogues are okay, but some of them are surprisingly weak and can ruin the game for some sensitive players.
+The writing suffers from "Kojima-syndrome", with some pointless moralizing and semi-educational material that is too obviously presented - something anyone who has played a Metal Gear Solid game is familiar with.

 Kojima loves movies, and most of his game plots are a mishmash of different themes he had drawn from popular blockbusters, sci-fi or otherwise.
 Snatcher is no exception, as the title and the entire premise not-so-subtly imply.
-But while the author's best effort in storytelling, Policenauts, uses the cliches to create appealing characters and genuine drama, the plot of Snatcher is noticeably more "gimmicky", and ultimately not strong enough to make us forget its gameplay deficiencies.
+The plot of Snatcher is therefore "gimmicky", compiled out of liberally used borrowed material.
+It's also very Japanese, so expect tiring verbosity and sexual innuendo at every corner.

 As opposed to some unnecessary descriptions and corny dialogue, I'd much prefer to see more action sequences in Snatcher.
-Most of them were also way too easy.
-There were in fact only three major shooting sequences in the whole game - one in each act.
+There are, in fact, only three major shooting sequences in the whole game - one in each act.
+They are also way too easy, thus turning the entire game into a straightforward affair devoid of any real challenge.